 - University of Colorado School of Medicine

 Normal sinus rhythm (NSR) is the characteristic rhythm of the healthy human heart.
 NSR is the rhythm that originates from the sinus node.
 The rate in NSR is generally regular but will vary depending on autonomic inputs into the sinus node.
 There can be an irregularity in the sinus rate and, when this occurs, it is termed "sinus arrhythmia".
 A sinus rhythm faster than the normal range is called a sinus tachycardia, while a slower rate is called a sinus bradycardia.
 (See "Sinus tachycardia: Evaluation and management" and "Sinus bradycardia".)

 The sinoatrial (SA) node, due to its small mass, does not have a visible manifestation on the ECG.
 The behavior of the SA node, therefore, must be inferred from the atrial response.
 The upper right atrium is depolarized first, followed by the simultaneous depolarization of the remainder of the right and some of the left atrium, and finally by depolarization of the left atrial appendage.
 The blood supply and anatomy of the SA node along with the ECG characteristics of NSR and sinus arrhythmia will be discussed here.
 Abnormalities of SA nodal function are considered elsewhere.
-(See "Manifestations and causes of the sick sinus syndrome" and "Sinoatrial nodal pause, arrest, and exit block".)
+(See "Sick sinus syndrome: Epidemiology, etiology, and natural history" and "Sinoatrial nodal pause, arrest, and exit block".)

 NORMAL SINUS HEART RATE